Students with a previous degree or previous study

 - speech and language therapy

-- You need to apply for Student Finance in the same way as non-health professionals from Student Finance England.
-Details of the main funding you are entitled to can be found on our Student Finance 2020/21 page.
-You can also apply for Grants for Dependants and Disabled Students’ Allowance
+You first need to apply for student finance in the same way as non-health professionals from Student Finance England.
+Details of the main funding you are entitled to can be found on our Student Finance 2022/23 page.
+You can also apply for Grants for Dependants and Disabled Students’ Allowance.

-For new and continuing students there is a new Training Grant £5,000 per year.
+For new and continuing students there is a Training Grant of £5,000 per year.
 This does not need to be repaid.
 Students who are studying for part of the academic year will receive a pro rata payment unless they are interrupting their studies due to pregnancy.

 For student parents, there is a Parental Support payment of £2,000.00 per year.

-For new students starting in 20/21 there is an extra £1,000.00 available for specialist subject area, (Mental health nursing) and an extra £1,000.00 per year regional incentive (shortage areas).
+For students starting after 2021/22 there is an extra £1,000.00 available for some specialist subject area such as Mental Health nursing and an extra £1,000.00 per year regional incentive (shortage areas).